-- 4. Carefully, without bending the sheet metal cover, gently lift the coil cover to expose the evaporator coil. - 5.
-Clean as necessary.
+- Carefully, without bending the sheet metal cover, with the use of the handles provided, gently slide the coil cover with the pressure plate assembly forward to expose the evaporator coil. - Clean as necessary.
 Use a spray bottle filled with an approved mild detergent and warm water.
-This location should be accessed by qualified personnel only. - 6.
+This location should be accessed by qualified personnel only. - 5.
 Be sure to screw the coil cover back to its original position after cleaning and/or inspection is complete.